luiscruz/course_sustainableSE/2026/p2_hacking_sustainability/gX_carbon_footprint.md

 ## Project Overview

-**NuclearMix for CodeCarbon** addresses a critical gap in software carbon-footprint measurement: the lack of contract-based electricity mix accounting and lifecycle-aware emission factors for nuclear energy.
+**NuclearMix for CodeCarbon** addresses a gap in software carbon-footprint measurement, nemely, the lack of contract-based electricity mix accounting and lifecycle-aware emission factors for nuclear energy.

 ### The Problem